 - How are specific pronouns chosen?

-- Who is participating in the discourse?
+- Who is included in pronouns?

 - What identities do pronouns name?